 Medical Mondays – You ask the questions and our highly trained bioidentical hormones experts will post your answer LIVE!
 Q: My wife has been using bioidentical hormones for several months now and she is very happy with the results.
-She is seeing a BodyLogicMD physician here in Dallas and she tells me
+She is seeing a BodyLogicMD physician here in Dallas and she tells me that men have … Continued

 As many people are becoming more aware of what they can do to maintain their overall health, a recent article in the NY Times addressed a topic that’s quickly gaining popularity: testosterone therapy in men.
 As an integrative medicine and hormone specialist, I have studied hormone therapy and incorporate hormone balancing when working with patients to optimize their health.